anuwu/ERPLAG-Compiler/README.md

 ### For Linux/macOS
 In Linux, dependencies are taken care of by the installation script.

-In macOS, please ensure that homebrew is installed (if not, the script attempts to install homebrew)
+In macOS, please ensure that **Homebrew** is installed (if not, the script attempts to install homebrew)

 ### For Windows
-Please install gcc, nasm and add them to the environment PATH variable.
+Please install the following and add to PATH -
+   - `gcc`
+   - `nasm`

 ## Installation
 To install the compiler, clone this repository (with git or downloading the zip), open a terminal in its directory and run the install script as follows -